mstksg/inCode/copy/entries/control-intro.md

 -----------------

 You run a hamster hotel (a hotel for hamsters) and you have a problem.
 Elevators.
-Your hamster guests need to get from one storey to another.
+Your hamster guests need to get from one story to another.
 They walk into the elevator, the elevator takes them to the right floor, and they walk off.